-Dr. Coates is chair of the Capital District chapter of PNHP and a national board member of PNHP.
-He previously served on the statewide executive board of the Public Employees Federation, AFL-CIO, and founded Single Payer New York, a statewide grassroots coalition of single-payer organizations and activists.
+Dr. Coates is a co-founder of the Capital District chapter of PNHP and founder of Single Payer New York.
+He previously served on the statewide executive board of the Public Employees Federation, AFL-CIO.
 He provides commentary on WAMC Northeast Public Radio.

 Quentin D. Young, MD, MACP